 For a more effective strategy to distinguish your resume from the crowd I have an underutilized but distinctive strategy that may be just what you need.
-Consider including a quote (or a few) from a colleague, employer or client that validates your expertise and supports the professional expertise and accomplishments that you have included.
+Consider including a quote (or a few) from a colleague, employer or client that validates your expertise and supports the accomplishments that you have included.

 The purpose of your resume is to sell yourself to a prospective employer.
 It says, “Take a look at all I have to offer.”
 Now partner that with a glowing endorsement from another professional to reinforce your selling points.
 I’m not talking about including a complete letter of recommendation or several additional paragraphs on your resume; a succinct sentence or two to substantiate your value is all that is needed.

 You can market yourself all you want on your resume but being able to back it up with a solid accolade from another professional in the industry can make an even bigger impression.
-You can’t just throw any old quote or recommendation on to your resume; if it doesn’t align with the context and support the content of your resume it becomes irrelevant and may be viewed simply as empty information to fill space.
+You can’t just throw any old quote or recommendation on your resume; if it doesn’t align with the context and support the content of your resume it becomes irrelevant and may be viewed simply as empty information to fill space.

-Where Do I Get Recommendations or Quotes to Include on my Resume?
+Where Do I Get Recommendations or Quotes to Include on My Resume?

-When Should I Use a Quote on my Resume?
+When Should I Use a Quote on My Resume?

 - If you are using a quote that does not support the position you are applying for leave it off.